buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 ### 💻 M1 Macs and Windows
 Are you on an M1 Mac?

 I'm sorry but stuff will be very very jank for you.
 You'll likely get an error like `illegal hardware instruction`.
 [Here's](https://github.com/project-serum/anchor/issues/95#issuecomment-913090162) one solution.
 Basically, M1 is still not supported by lots of different tooling in the crypto ecosystem.
 You can get it working, but, just a little jank.
 The solution so far has been to follow the instructions from that Github issue and then use`solana-test-validator --no-bpf-jit` instead.
 If you have further troubles, ping Nick_G#4818 or dimfeld#9450 in Discord.
 If you figure new stuff out, please make a PR and spread the knowledge!
+Nick also wrote this up [here](https://chartreuse-freeze-f9f.notion.site/Mac-M1-Solana-Guide-71371198056f45ed8d1f8c77cba99c73).

 Are you on Windows?

-I had no issue installing everything on Windows!
-I think if you've hit a wall, just use [WSL](https://docs.microsoft.com/en-us/windows/wsl/setup/environment) and start the installation again, but, follow the instructions for Linux instead of Windows.
+You'll need [WSL](https://docs.microsoft.com/en-us/windows/wsl/setup/environment) and then you'll need to start the installation again from the top, but, follow the instructions for Linux instead of Windows.

 ### ☕️ Install Node, NPM, and Mocha